-Scuba manufacturers churn out ever more expensive, frivolous and gimmicky kit.
+- Scuba manufacturers churn out ever more expensive, frivolous, and gimmicky dive gear.
 THEY see their turnover slowing, so they attempt to push up the unit sales value of the items sold.

-They market these banalities via insidious ‘advertorials’ posing as magazine or internet ‘reviews’.
+- They market these banalities via insidious ‘advertorials’ posing as a magazine or internet ‘reviews’.

 Does it work for them?
-Hardly… we’ve seen major scuba manufacturers dropping into bankruptcy or getting bought out by conglomerates left, right and centre over the last few years.
+Hardly… we’ve seen major scuba manufacturers dropping into bankruptcy or getting bought out by conglomerates left, right, and center over the last few years.

 So, what’s the result for the desperate scuba shops that got suckered into this ‘dealer network’ concept as they try to recoup some profit from their insane dive training model?

 They’re pushed into an attempt to flog the highest-priced, most unnecessary kit that they can.
 Their survival depends on those equipment sales.

 That’s just a ludicrous business situation to get into – when modern consumers can buy the same gear for a fraction of the cost through online retailers.

 Dive Shop Mistakes #5: Giving In To Desperation

 Dive professionals, employed by the desperate dive shops are forced to wear the kit that they sell.